+Additional information about this unit Policies and procedures of the setting relevant to promoting positive behaviour e.g.:

+- Behaviour policy

+- Code of conduct

+- Rewards and sanctions

+- Dealing with conflict and inappropriate behaviour

+- Anti-bullying

+- Attendance

-Additional information about this unit Policies and procedures of the setting relevant 5.4.
-Provide clear and considered feedback on the effectiveness of behaviour management strategies to inform policy review and development to promoting positive behaviour e.g.: Behaviour policy Code of conduct Rewards and sanctions Dealing with conflict and inappropriate be Anti-bullying Attendance ehaviour Inappropriate behaviour is behaviour which conflicts with the accepted values and beliefs of the setting and society.
+Inappropriate behaviour is behaviour which conflicts with the accepted values and beliefs of the setting and society.
 Inappropriate behaviour may be demonstrated through speech, writing, non-verbal behaviour or physical abuse.

-Challenging behaviour may involve: Verbal abuse (e.g. racist comments, threats, bullying others) Physical abuse (such as assault of others, damaging property) Behaviour which is destructive to the child/young person Behaviour which is illegal Physical abuse (such as assault of otherBehaviour which is destructive to the child s, damaging property) Physical abuse (such as assault of otherBehaviour which is destructive to the child s, damaging property)
+Challenging behaviour may involve:

+- Verbal abuse (e.g. racist comments, threats, bullying others) - Physical abuse (such as assault of others, damaging property) - Behaviour which is destructive to the child/young person - Behaviour which is illegal

+Benatical Which is megal

+Unit aim(s) This unit provides the knowledge,

+understanding and skills required to promote

+children and young people's positive behaviour.

+It requires demonstration of competence in

+promoting positive behaviour, managing

+inappropriate behaviour, dealing with

+challenging behaviour and contributing to

+reviews of behaviour and behaviour policies.

+Assessment requirements specified by a This unit must be assessed in accordance with

+sector or regulatory body (if appropriate) the TDA assessment principles.
+Assessment

+criteria 2.2, 2.3, 2.4, 2.5, 3.1, 3.2, 3.3, 3.4, 4.1,

+4.2, 4.3, 4.4, 4.5, 5.1, 5.2, 5.3 and 5.4 must be

+assessed in the workplace.